 This is Apple's one and only true budget handset.
 The iPhone SE (2022) comes in at a cost far below the brand's other devices and yet, it still has some of the key specs.
 The most important one is the use of the A15 Bionic chip - the same processor found in the iPhone 13.
 That processor makes improvements in all areas of the handset, bolstering its camera ability, gaming performance and much more.

 Samsung Galaxy S22 deals (opens in new tab) / S22 Ultra deals (opens in new tab)

 The Samsung Galaxy S22 and S22 Ultra are Samsung's largest and most powerful handset yet.
 However, it is also its most expensive and one of the priciest mobile phone deals you can get, charging some pretty big bills each month.
 For that price, you're getting Samsung's powerful Exynos 2200 processor, Optical and Space Zooms, leading screen quality and giant battery.

-The latest device from Google, the Pixel 6 is a fantastic device with a surprisingly affordable price tag.
-While it features an impressive camera, battery, processor and most of the key internal features, it is Google's software that really stands out here, alongside a stylish new design.
+The latest device from Google, the Pixel 7 is a fantastic device with a surprisingly affordable price tag.
+While it features an impressive camera, battery, processor and most of the key internal features, it is Google's Android experience that really stands out here, alongside a stylish new design.